Sina-Lotfi/todo_list/README.md

 # todo_list
-an small todo app with javascripts.
+an simple todo app with javascripts.